Fundraising: For Land-Based Nature Restoration Projects

 🧑🌾 Farm Clusters – £30,000: Supporting peer-to-peer networks to grow nature-friendly farming across Devon.

-💧 Washfield Wetland – £20,000: Creating a collaborative wetland to boost biodiversity and reduce flooding.
+💧 Washfield Wetland – £20,000: Digging a new wetland habitat in mid-Devon, to boost biodiversity, enhance water quality, and reduce flooding downsteam.

-🌱 Moor Trees – £20,000: Growing more native trees from local seed to support woodland wildlife and resilience.
+🌱 Moor Trees – £20,000: Establishing nature restoration corridors through natural regeneration and strategically planted clusters of native provenance trees to support woodland wildlife and climate resilience.

 You can make a monthly or one time donation any time HERE.
 Or get in touch for our bank details.